openregister/government-domain-data/README.md

 # Lists

-The data is being compiled from existing lists of Notifiable animal diseases found in government data:
+The data is being compiled from the GOV.UK list of central government websites.

 | List | Source |
 | :---         |    :--- |